Linen care guide

 Linen is measured in GSM which refers to grams per square meter of flax.
 A high GSM linen is stronger, but also a lot coarser.
-By Mölle linen is produced at 175 GSM, which is the optimum weight to achieve both a long lifespan and immediate softness of your linen bedding.
-When cared for correctly, linen bedding will last many years.
+By Mölle linen is produced at 200 GSM, which is the optimum weight to achieve both a long lifespan and immediate softness of your linen fabric.
+When cared for correctly, linen will last many years.
 To ensure the longevity follow these simple steps:

 Change your sheets regularly (we recommend every 1 tot 2 weeks).

-Rotate your linen with one or two other sets.
+Rotate your linen with two or three other sets.
 This will give your linen time to rest to ensure the fibers don't wear out sooner than you'd like.